Azure/AzOps-Accelerator/.pipelines/samples/README.md

 #### Environment names

-The terms Canary and Prod are embedded throughout the sample files, where your Reference Implementation Prefix is different these replacements will need to be made.
+The terms Canary and Prod are embedded throughout the sample files.
+Where your Reference Implementation Prefix is different, these replacements will need to be made.